 While there are many studies that prove that acupuncture and herbal medicine do indeed promote fertility, many women still question how and why they work.
 I’ve created this four-part post to familiarize you with each phase of your menstrual cycle.
 You will learn how acupuncture and Chinese herbs can help to increase fertility during each phase, as well as gain tips and pointers that you can implement yourself to help to increase your own fertility.

 While I do recommend some common herbal formulas for each phase, please note that each woman has very specific needs.
-I highly recommend that you take my Virtual Herbalist Quiz or schedule a one-on-one consultation with one of my talented fertility specialists.
+Consider taking our Fertility Assessment for more specific recommendations.